neeraj46665/email-spam-detection-using-ML/README.md

 ## Algorithms Used

-### 1 Random Forest Classifier
+1. **Random Forest Classifier**

-Description or usage of the Random Forest Classifier in your project.
+   - Description or usage of the Random Forest Classifier in your project.

-### Support Vector Classifier
+2. **Support Vector Classifier**

-Description or usage of the Support Vector Classifier in your project.
+   - Description or usage of the Support Vector Classifier in your project.

-### Multinomial Naive Bayes
+3. **Multinomial Naive Bayes**

-Description or usage of the Multinomial Naive Bayes in your project.
+   - Description or usage of the Multinomial Naive Bayes in your project.

 ## Installation